coveo/source.coveo.com/_posts/2015-04-19-creating-js-ui-component-typescript.md

 </div>
 {% endhighlight %}

-*For the details on the options on the Result List, you can refer to the [Developers documentation](https://developers.coveo.com/display/public/JsSearch/ResultList+Component) on the component.*
+*For details on the options on the Result List, you can refer to the [Developers documentation](https://developers.coveo.com/display/public/JsSearch/ResultList+Component) on the component.*

 ## The TypeScript frame